-Rules limiting aggression should reduce hockey injuriesDecember 3rd, 2012 in Health /
+Rules limiting aggression should reduce hockey injuriesDecember 3, 2012 in Medicine & Health / Health

 Mandatory rules such as restricting body checking can limit aggression and reduce injuries in ice hockey, making the game safer for young people, a new study has found.